niplav/site/considerations_on_cryonics.md

 after some time), but intuitively it seems like a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution).
-The reasoning is as follows: Imagine that a thousand people have the motivation to perform a given action n years into the future.
-Every year, a certain percentage p of the people who were still motivated loses interest in performing that action and drop out.
-After n years, the number of people who perform the action is `$1000*p^n$` (the percentage of people still motivated is `$p^n$`).
+The reasoning is as follows: Imagine that a thousand people have the motivation to perform a given action `$n$` years into the future.
+Every year, a certain percentage `$p$` of the people who were still motivated loses interest in performing that action and drop out.
+After `$n$` years, the number of people who perform the action is `$1000*p^n$` (the percentage of people still motivated is `$p^n$`).
+This also works if some people get motivated again to do something after a number of years, as long as their decisions are independently and identically distributed.

-When trying to find out what the value of p is for oneself, one can imagine a thousand independent identical copies of oneself planning on executing a complex plan one year ahead.
+When trying to find out what the value of `$p$` is for oneself, one can imagine a thousand independent identical copies of oneself planning on executing a complex plan one year ahead.
 How many of those would actually follow through on that plan?
 Intuitively, I'd say that it can't be much